gremau/EarthSciNotebook/procedures/proc_belowsnow_soilresp.md

 pump/sampling assembly.
 To calculate this volume and the time needed to pump it away follow this procedure:

-- Measure the length of the tubing (//l//) between the inlet and sampling port in centimeters (to the nearest 50cm is ok).
+- Measure the length of the tubing (`l`) between the inlet and sampling port in centimeters (to the nearest 50cm is ok).
-- The tubing has an inner diameter of 1/4 inch, which is 0.635cm (this is //r//).
+- The tubing has an inner diameter of 1/4 inch, which is 0.635cm (this is `r`).
-- The volume of this tubing (//V//)is calculated as: //πr`^`2`^* l//
+- The volume of this tubing (`V`)is calculated as: $πr^2^ * l$
 - The pump claims to pump at 4000ml per minute, but we will reduce this a bit with the pin valve on a flowmeter
-- Calculate the time needed to pump out air in the tubing as //V/flowrate//, so if we set the valve to allow 500ml per minute the time needed to pump out the stagnant air in the tubing is //V///500.
+- Calculate the time needed to pump out air in the tubing as `V/flowrate`, so if we set the valve to allow 500ml per minute the time needed to pump out the stagnant air in the tubing is `V`/500.
-- Have these pump times for each inlet calculated before heading into the field to sample.`
+- Have these pump times for each inlet calculated before heading into the field to sample.

 ## Pump/sampling assembly